evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 -   `display_name`: the display string for the file in the Evergreen UI
 -   `local_files_include_filter`: used in place of local_file, an array
     of gitignore file globs.
 All files that are matched - ones that would be ignored by gitignore - are included in the put.
+If no files are found, the task continues execution.
 -   `local_files_include_filter_prefix`: an optional path to start processing the LocalFilesIncludeFilter, relative to the working directory.